Alpine-DAV/ascent/src/docs/sphinx/index.rst

 Introduction
 ============

-Ascent is a system designed to explore the in situ visualization and analysis needs of simulation code teams running multi-physics calculations on many-core HPC architectures.
+Ascent is a system designed to meet the in situ visualization and analysis needs of simulation code teams running multi-physics calculations on many-core HPC architectures.
 It provides rendering runtimes that can leverage both many-core CPUs and GPUs to render images of simulation meshes.

 Ascent focuses on ease of use and reduced integration burden for simulation code teams: